20° oblique projection is a troubleshooting projection used in mammography, especially in young women and in follow-up patients.

 BI-RADS 5 lesions under the BI-RADS (breast imaging reporting and data system) refer to breast lesions that are highly suspicious for malignancy, requiring appropriate action to be taken (i.e. biopsy and management as appropriate).
 BI-RADS 5 lesions have the characteristic morphology of breast c...

-BI-RADS 6 is an assessment category of the ACR (American College of Radiology) BI-RADS system.
+BI-RADS 6 is one of seven categories of the ACR (American College of Radiology) BI-RADS system and is defined as known biopsy-proven malignancy.
+This category is used when:

 Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) is a rare form of T-cell primary breast lymphoma that has primarily been associated with textured breast implants.